kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

-The agent configures the [kubletstatsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kubeletstatsreceiver) for the metric groups `pod` and `container`.
-With that, [system metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md) related to containers and Pods are collected.
+By default, container and Pod metrics are collected.

-If you want to disable the collection of the Pod or container metrics, define the `resources` section in the `runtime` input.
+To enable or disable the collection of metrics for a specific resource, use the `resources` section in the `runtime` input:

-- The following example drops the runtime Pod metrics and only collects runtime container metrics:

   ```yaml
   apiVersion: telemetry.kyma-project.io/v1alpha1